-- 4.12 In PC21 we intend to monitor wastewater treatment works compliance using the same measures that were used in PC15, i.e.: - % of WwTWs discharges compliant with numeric consents. - % of total population equivalent (PE) served by WwTWs compliant with numeric consents. - Small WwTW compliance (works greater than or equal to 20PE. but less than 250PE). - 4.13 Wastewater treatment works performance can be affected by a range of factors including weather conditions.
-In the case of NI Water, which operates works that need to be upgraded, this can cause variations in compliance from year to year.
-To account for this issue when establishing appropriate targets, we have assessed the historic performance of NI Water's treatment works and used this to estimate the likely range of compliance now and into the future.
-The range for percentage works compliance is shown in Figure 6 and the range for percentage population equivalent compliance is shown in Figure 3.
-We have also included NI Water's recent actual performance and its projected PC21 targets for comparison.
-These are denoted by the grey line.
+- 4.12 In PC21 we intend to monitor wastewater treatment works compliance using the same measures that were used in PC15, i.e.: - % of WwTWs discharges compliant with numeric consents. - % of total population equivalent (PE) served by WwTWs compliant with numeric consents. - Small WwTW compliance (works greater than or equal to 20PE but less than 250PE). - 4.13 Wastewater treatment works performance can be affected by a range of factors including weather conditions.
+In the case of NI Water, which operates works that need to be upgraded, this can cause variations in compliance from year to year. - 4.14 Our approach to establishing appropriate compliance targets for PC21 tries to account for this issue.
+We have used information on the historic performance of NI Water's treatment works to estimate the likely range of compliance now and into the future.
+This has been done on the basis of the probability for failure. - 4.15 In our draft determination we set targets at the bottom of our estimated performance range.
+This was because NI Water's proposed targets were below our assessed minimum level of performance.